return42/sphkerneldoc/linux_src_doc/kernel/power/main_c.rst

 Description
 -----------

-\ :c:func:`show`\  returns available sleep state labels, which may be "mem", "standby", "freeze" and "disk" (hibernation).
+show() returns available sleep state labels, which may be "mem", "standby", "freeze" and "disk" (hibernation).
 See Documentation/power/states.txt for a description of what they mean.